 Understanding of Common Law Marriage in Oklahoma | Holly Hefton

-Oklahoma is one of the few remaining states that acknowledges common law marriages.
+Common Law marriage practice is quite evident in Oklahoma.
+It is one of the few remaining states that acknowledge common-law marriages.
 Under the laws of the state, people who are considered married this way have the same rights and obligations as people married in an official ceremony.

-A common law marriage is a marriage where both parties formally agree to live with one another as a married couple and present themselves to the public in that manner.
+A common law marriage is a marriage where both parties formally agree to live with one another as a married couple.
+They also present themselves to the public in that manner.
 There does not have to be a marriage certificate granted to make this type of union official.
-The state does require that if these parties plan to terminate their marriage they must do so through the court system, they cannot just announce that they are divorced.
+The state does require that if these parties plan to terminate their marriage they must do so through the court system.
+They cannot just announce that they are divorced.

-Common law marriage has been around since before we became our own country.
-The practice enabled two consenting adults a chance to be married and live as a coupe without having to wait for a traveling reverend or government official to show up in their area and perform the ceremony.
+Common-law marriage has been around since before we became our own country.
+The practice enabled two consenting adults a chance to be married and live as a coupe without having to wait for a travelling reverend or government official to show up in their area and perform the ceremony.
 It protected women and children at a time when they had no rights on their own.

 Child support must be established, and a parenting plan must be put into place and approved by the court system before the divorce is approved.
 If the parents are having a difficult time meeting these guidelines, they are encouraged to speak with an Oklahoma child support attorney.